 5. Pneumococcal disease

-Pneumococcal disease is an umbrella term referring to the many types of infections caused by the bacteria Streptococcus pneumoniae.
+Pneumococcal disease refers to any type of bacterial infection caused by the bacteria Streptococcus pneumoniae.
 These include pneumonia, meningitis, ear infections, sinus infections, and bacteremia (bloodstream infection).
-In the U.S., pneumococcal pneumonia causes an estimated 150,000 hospitalizations each year.2
+In 2023, roughly 41,210 deaths in the U.S. were attributed to pneumonia.2 Older adults are at increased risk.

 Protecting against pneumococcal disease